Read in

 What does DDP mean?

-DDP stands for "Delivered Duty Paid" and is an Incoterm® where the seller bears almost all costs and risks associated with transporting and delivering the goods to the agreed destination.
-This includes freight, insurance, and payment of export and import duties.
+DDP stands for Delivered Duty Paid — an Incoterm® where the seller takes on almost all costs and risks involved in transporting and delivering goods to the agreed destination.
+This covers freight, insurance and the payment of both export and import duties.

-What are DAP Incoterms®?
+What is DAP Incoterm®?

-DAP stands for "Delivered at Place" and means that the seller is responsible for transporting and delivering the goods to an agreed destination.
-However, the buyer is responsible for customs clearance and payment of import duties upon arrival of the goods.
-Read more about
+DAP stands for Delivered At Place and means the seller is responsible for transporting and delivering the goods to an agreed destination.
+However, the buyer handles customs clearance and pays any import duties upon arrival.

 What does DDP delivery mean?